Great Frisian War: Groningen in Allied hands

-The battle of Okswerderzijl and the attack on Dokkum
+Battle of Okswerderzijl and the attack on Dokkum

 In early June 1417, a strong Skieringer army set out to conquer the city of Groningen.
 From Middle Frisia they crossed the river Lauwers.
 On the way, Aduard Abbey was first taken to be used as a fortification.
 Keno, the leader opposing them, had meanwhile sent his army from East Frisia to help the Ommelanders.
 On 18 June, both sides faced each other at Okswerderzijl.
 Chief Sikke Sjaarda of Franeker led the Skieringer troops and Keno was in charge of the Allies.

 Both sides were present in large numbers, which later became apparent from the many casualties left on the field.
 Heavy fighting took place during the battle in which atrocities were committed by both sides.
 Yet the battle was won by the Allies and not by the Skieringers.
 According to the Frisian historian Ubbo Emmius, the East Frisian chieftain Fokko Ukena who fought alongside Keno would have had a large share in the course of the battle.
 On the Skieringer side, more than 500 fighters were killed and 400 were captured.
 The other Skieringers fled.
 The victors also suffered many casualties, although the exact number has not been recorded.

 Keno had the Skieringers in check, but was unable to defeat them decisively, as illness forced him to return to Brokmerland.
 Two days after the victory, Groningen, Hunsingo and Fivelingo made a new alliance whereby they promised each other that they would no longer recognize a foreign ruler.
 Part of Keno's army remained in Groningen led by Fokko Ukkena and Sibet Papinga.
 They gave chase to the Skieringers who had fled towards Achtkarspelen and were guilty of looting and robbery.

 The defeat at Okswerderzijl had seriously weakened the Skieringer party in Frisia.
 The Skieringers sought help and thought they had found it with Sigismund, future Emperor of the Holy Roman Empire.
 Although he promised support, he did not send any military troops.
 This allowed the Allied army in Achtkarspelen to continue to impose their will on the Skieringers in Middle Frisia.
 Only at sea did they succeed in thwarting the Allies through piracy.
 The Victual Brothers assisted them in this.
 For the pirates, the city of Dokkum with its fortifications was of great strategic importance.
 Therefore, in 1418, the Allied army, led by Fokko Ukena, attacked Dokkum.
 It didn't take them much effort to get their hands on the city.
 Dokkum was burned and rendered militarily harmless by demolishing the city walls.
 However, the bulk of the armed Skieringers stayed at the stins of Ezumazijl, where the battle continued.
 At Ezumazijl it was much more intense than at Dokkum.
 The attackers had almost given up when the defenders finally surrendered and the stronghold could be captured.